DavitiKharchilava/Autodock_Vina_Runner/README.md

 or change the next output directory to avoid such result.
 - script will use output_dir line as a default docking output directory, from the command line this directory can be changed manually.
 Either way if the output_dir does not exists there will be created one.
-- output_dir path must be written with ending '/' (ex: C:/Program1/TSRI/vina/test2/ <= last '/' must be presented!)
+- output_dir path must be written with ending '/' (ex: C:/Program1/TSRI/vina/test/ <= last '/' must be presented!)
-- command line command example: python vina_runner.py 6m71 -o C:/Program1/TSRI/vina/test2/ (-o and path can be optional)
+- command line command example: python vina_runner.py -c 6m71 -o C:/Program1/TSRI/vina/test/ (-o and path can be optional)

 Have a happy docking!